No-Cost VA Flu Shots for Eligible Veterans | VA Erie health care | Veterans Affairs

 PRESS RELEASE

-Erie , PA — Erie VAMC and our VA Community Clinics announce Saturday drive-thru flu clinics in September.
+Erie , PA — Erie VAMC and our County VA Clinics proudly announce drive-thru flu clinics, beginning Saturday, September 17, 2022.

-FREE flu shots will be available to Veterans who are eligible for VA health care and have a valid VA ID card.
-Masks are required to ensure the safety of our Veterans and employees – even in your vehicle while receiving the flu shot.
+Free flu shots will be available to Veterans who are eligible for VA health care and have a valid VA ID card.
+Masks are required to ensure the safety of Veterans and employees – even in your vehicle while receiving the flu shot.

-Saturday drive-thru flu shot clinics held in the Erie VAMC parking lot.
-Veterans may enter on Old French Road and exit at East 38th Street.
+Saturday drive-thru flu shot clinics held in Erie VAMC parking lot.
+Veterans may enter on Old French Road, and exit on East 38th Street.
+View traffic map HERE.

 • September 17 9:00 a.m. to noon